BinaryMoon/ninja-sparks/collections/_posts/2025-01-27-issue-2-game-making-movie-magic.md

 ### 4. [An Amazing House in Boca Raton](https://www.zillow.com/homedetails/1201-Marble-Way-Boca-Raton-FL-33432/87660584_zpid/)
 Someone shared this unique house in Boca Raton on [BlueSky](https://bsky.app/profile/binarymoon.bsky.social) recently, and it left me in awe.
 Let’s set aside the eye-watering price and the sheer number of bedrooms for a moment—what really stands out is the intense interior design.
 There are actually parts I love.
 Every wall doubles as a cupboard, making it super practical, and the art workshop (complete with sculpting tools, a kiln, and a printing press) is absolutely my dream space.
 I’m also a fan of the kids' (or perhaps guest) room with the bunk beds—check out photo #139!
 That said, the rest of the design feels a bit overwhelming for me.
 Still, I can’t help but admire the creativity.
 It’s clear the previous owners loved this space—they wouldn’t have gone all-in on such bold design choices otherwise.

----

-Thank you for reading **Ninja Sparks**!
-Have something you'd like me to feature, or any feedback on what you read?
-Hit reply and let me know.

-Until next time, keep creating! 🚀

-Ben